eclipse-vertx/vert.x/new/core_manual_js.md

 ### Making Requests

-To make a request using the client you invoke one the methods named after the HTTP methods.
-For example, to make a POST request:
+To make a request using the client you invoke one the methods named after the HTTP method that you want to invoke.

+For example, to make a `POST` request:

     var client = new vertx.HttpClient();

-    var request = client.post('http://localhost:8080/some-uri', function(resp) {
+    var request = client.post('http://localhost:8080/some-path/', function(resp) {
         log.info('Got a response, status code: ' + resp.statusCode);
     });